 WE ACCEPT PAYMENT BY VISA & MASTERCARD

 We do not have an "online" system for accepting payment, largely because we still find that the unique nature of vintage instruments calls for a conversation with the client to discuss the individual characteristics of an instrument, as well as the client's specific needs or concerns.
-If you would like to pay by credit card and cannot phone us with the information, we caution that sending credit card information via e-mail is not secure and recommend sending the information to us by fax.
+If you would like to pay by credit card and cannot phone us with the information, we caution that sending credit card information via e-mail is not secure, so please phone the shop.
 Personal checks are accepted, but must clear our bank before we will send an instrument.
 Cashiers Checks are also accepted--just like cash.
 You may also transfer funds directly to our bank (contact us for wire information).